nerdherd/Documentation/docs/source/code-structure.rst

    - Other stuffs

 .. _more-structure:
-More On How to Keep The Code Structure Clean and Elegant
+More On How We Structure Our Code
 ------------
    - Other stuffs